Arifscode/Hello_Wrold/README.md

 I am arif hussain and i am a software developer having 6+ year of experiance in back end develpment.

 ## This is from codeproject

+## Local Development
+1. sql tuning needs to be done.